 The platform’s features, integration options and design can all be state of the art but if no one can find the website then what’s the point?

 Search engine optimisation matters to websites, but it matters even more to e-commerce stores who rely on new customers to maintain revenue streams.
-A customisable URL allows you to be found easily on search engines rather than a generic one.
+You can use Rebrandly URL Shortener to create a customised URL that allows your eCommerce store to be found easily on search engines than a generic URL.

 E-commerce platforms may also offer SEO tools to assist your search engine ranking results.
 These can come in the form of analytics tools, social media integration, promotion features and more.